Immigrant Youth Shelters

 Child's Country of Origin

-Southwest Key hires staff that is reflective of the cultures of these youth and able to communicate with them in their native languages.
+Southwest Key hires staff that are reflective of the cultures of these youth and are able to communicate with them in their native languages.
 This creates a comforting atmosphere for the youth.
 Additionally, decorations, posters, books, games and other entertainment are provided in the young people's native language.
 Youth also receive English lessons to help their transition in this country and learn about the languages and cultures of their peers.
 This helps them begin to understand the complexities of a multicultural nation such as the United States.

 "I climbed mountains [to come] here, and my dreams finally became a reality.
 I waited for so long, but I made it thanks to God.
 And, I thank God for this opportunity, which I will take advantage of.
 I give thanks to all those people with good hearts that helped me.
 I will never forget [Southwest Key Programs] because they treated me as part of their family and this is why I am thankful ...
 I am happy." ~ Eliseo, Program Resident